+Figure 3 compares some actual estimates with the underlying truth.
+In each case, the 5th best estimate (based on RMS error) was chosen for display.
 Figures 2 and 3 indicate that the retrieval algorithm performs quite well.
 In all cases the bias is on the order of one degree while the variability is on the order of two to three degrees.
-These results are encouraging especially when one considers that we are using only fifteen noisy integral measurements.
-In fact if the radiative transfer equations are linearized about a standard atmosphere, approximate "transmission windows", W_i , for the fifteen channels can be found.
-These windows are plotted in figure 1 of Smith $et\ al[22]$.
-Channel measurements can roughly be represented as:
+These results are encouraging especially when one considers that we are using only 15 noisy integral measurements.
+In fact if the radiative transfer equations are linearized about a standard atmosphere, approximate "transmission windows," $W_i$ , for the 15 channels can be found.
+These windows are plotted in Fig. 1 of Smith $et\,al.$ [22].
+Channel measurements can roughly be represented as

-$$N(\theta, x_i) \approx \int W_i(x)\theta(x) dx.$$ (36)
+$$N(\theta, x_i) \approx \int W_i(x) \theta(x) dx.$$ (36)